jwebster2469/ChatGPT-store/README.md

 > Try again or redo.
 > Edit the instructions but don't change the title, description or conversation starters.
 > Print as a plain text code block in paragraphs without using numbers or point form notes.
-> Redo with perfect spelling
+> Redo with perfect spelling.
 > ```
 > Convo Starters:
 > ```